 Malta fiddles on migrants, as Libya burns

-Malta's new prime minister was recently in war-torn Tripoli to strike deals on migrants, as the country continues to fall apart.
+Malta's new prime minister was recently in war-torn Tripoli to strike deals on migrants, as Libya continues to fall apart.

 The Maltese delegation flew in to Mitiga airport at 9AM on the morning of 28 May, drove in a convoy to the city centre to meet the EU and UN-recognised Libyan prime minister Fayez al-Sarraj, signed a new deal to help stop migrants coming to Europe, and flew out again at 3PM.